St Colman's College, Newry: Organ

 The College Chapel has a two-manual pipe organ, originally built by Rieger Orgelbau and rebuilt and installed in the college chapel by Kenneth Jones & Associates, for the use of the students.

 Traditional Group

-The Traditional Group has two All-Ireland standard Uilleann pipers, two button accordion players, two mandolin players, six tin whistlers, a fiddler, a bodhrán player and a guitarist.
+The school Traditional Group has won the Newry Musical Feis multiple times, most recently in 2022.
+In 2023 the group placed 3rd in the competition which included seven schools and in 2024 the group placed 2nd in the competition out of five schools with a very high mark of 92.

 Abuse of pupils

 In October 2017, the Diocese of Dromore settled the "biggest ever pay-out in a historical abuse case in Northern Ireland" over claims that Fr Malachy Finnegan, who was President of the College between 1976 and 1987, sexually abused a pupil.
 Finnegan, who died in 2002, was the subject of twelve abuse allegations made between 1994 and 2016.
 In the weeks following the scandal, the school removed all photographs depicting Fr Finnegan from the interior of its building.

+In 2025 a man successfully sued the Diocese of Dromore and the Board of Governors at St Colman's College in Newry over failures to protect him from the priest.
+He is to receive £170,000 in damages.
+It forms part of a settlement reached in his High Court action over historic physical and sexual assaults inflicted by the late Fr Malachy Finegan.